Secular Medicine Saves Lives

 Various times when I have watched Real Time with Bill Maher, I have heard Bill Maher stress the point that if the Religious Right here in the United States of America did not impose so much influence on domestic policy, it is likely that our medical science and medical technology would be more advanced than it currently is.
 I believe Mr. Maher in that regard; and he makes perfect sense, because another point that he brings up periodically on his HBO series is that there appears to be an unusual alliance between Christian fundamentalists and the ultra-wealthy in the form of the Republican Party here in the United States of America.
 I’m not saying that all Republicans fall within that scenario.
 There are many Republicans who favor the working class and also recognize that religious fanaticism and religious oppression are both like cancer in the political fabric of our nation.
 In any event, here is my point.
 Christian fundamentalists take a predilection of obstructing advancements in medical science and medical technology, and many people who are among the ultra-wealthy stand to benefit monetarily from these same actions of the Religious Right.
 How?
 If my memory serves me right, I vaguely recall once reading information concerning a permanent cure for allergies that existed in the People’s Republic of China.
 I talked to a friend of mine about it, and she told me that such a permanent cure would likely never make it into the United States of America inasmuch as too many very rich moguls who owned the companies that manufactured antihistamines and other allergy-related medications were profiting by leaps and bounds from selling their products to treat the symptoms of allergies rather than allowing for permanent cures to allergies to be marketed here in our country.
 The ultra-wealthy who fit the description of these corporate moguls make millions and millions of dollars every year marketing their remedies to diseases that could otherwise be permanently cured if Christian fundamentalists did not make sustained efforts to stand in the way of advancements in medical science.
 These rich shysters, therefore, are enamored with the activities of the Christian fundamentalists in this regard, because it helps line their own pockets.
 They also contribute to this same injustice by buying out the patents to medications and vaccinations that would permanently cure these ailments and diseases, so that they can keep them off the market.
 This shady tactic of theirs sends profits their way in the form of sales of products that merely treat the symptoms of such ailments and diseases.

 I have never particularly been a fan of the People’s Republic of China.
 I find their government to be oppressive in that it does not allow for free elections.
 However, one characteristic of their political system that they did get right was that they do not allow for religious institutions to stand in the way of medical and scientific progress.
 Of course, then again, their government heavily regulates their churches and religious institutions.
 And, yes, I get it.
-Such a setup could never work in the United States of America, because the First Amendment of the United States Constitution protects religious freedoms here in our country.
+Such a setup could never work in the United States of America, because the First Amendment to the United States Constitution protects religious freedoms here in our country.
 However, the irony of that same amendment is that Christian fundamentalists disbelieve that they have to respect the rights and beliefs of agnostics and atheists also; and whenever they push their agenda on others who disagree with them, they are violating that very same amendment of our constitution that they so proudly defend.

 D. The New American President’s Prospective Approach to Secular Medicine